brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Added missing return types to the return type whitelist in the ReturnType comment analysis.
     - [Bugfix] Added missing types to the blacklist of none namespaces declaration types.
     - [Bugfix] Added a missing entry in the language files.
+    - [Bugfix] Added missing translations for the setting.

 5.0.1
     - [Feature] Updated to PHP 8.3